geekfog/GeekFog/README.md

-- 👋 Hi, I’m Hans Dickel, referenced as @GeekFog
+- 👋 Hi, I’m Hans Dickel, referenced as @geekfog
-- 👀 I’m interested in .NET, especially ASP.NET, .NET "Core", OAuth2, Business app development (especially ERP-based), Azure, and Azure DevOps
+- 👀 I’m interested in .NET (modern .NET "core" and older .NET Framework), especially ASP.NET, OAuth2, Business app development (especially ERP-based), Azure Cloud Services, and Azure DevOps
-- 🌱 I’m currently learning AI (such as OpenAI and Copilot) and Power BI
+- 🌱 I’m currently learning new things about .NET, PowerBI, and AI (such as OpenAI and Copilot)
 - 💞️ I’m looking to collaborate on incorporating leading technology with business-based solutions
 - 📫 I am reachable via [LinkedIn](https://www.linkedin.com/in/hansdickel)